stone17/weather_display/README.md

     *   Check the script output for specific error messages from the provider (e.g., 401 Unauthorized, 403 Forbidden, 429 Rate Limit).
     *   Consult the documentation for your chosen weather provider regarding API limits and potential costs (especially Google Weather).
     *   Check the status page of the weather provider if errors persist.
-*   **Icon Issues:** Ensure the `icon_provider` setting is correct.
+*   **Icon Issues:** Ensure the `icon_provider_display` and `icon_provider_graph` settings are correct.
 If icons are missing, check the script output for warnings about unmapped conditions or download errors.
 Clear the `icon_cache` directory if you suspect corrupted icons.
 *   **`AttributeError: 'FreeTypeFont' object has no attribute 'getsize'`:** You are likely using Pillow 10.0.0 or newer.
 Ensure `create_weather_info.py` uses `font.getlength(text)` instead of `font.getsize(text)[0]` for calculating text width.

 ## Contributing